Guillaume-Helbecque/P3D-DFS/benchmarks/QAP/README.md

-# The Qubit Allocation problem
+# The Quadratic Assignment problem

 ### Formulation